by: Amanda Chua, TCM Physician, Regis Wellness

 Immobilising your injured limbs can be helpful in preventing further injuries by limiting movement.
 Slings, splints and casts can be used while your limbs heal from your injury.
 This will also help with alleviating pain, swelling and muscle spasms.

-Traditional Chinese Medicine (TCM) treatments for sports injuries focus on reducing pain, inflammation, and promoting healing while restoring balance to the body's energy.
-Common TCM treatments for sports injuries include acupuncture, herbal medicine, cupping therapy, and gua sha.
+Traditional Chinese Medicine (TCM) offers natural, holistic treatments for common sports injuries by reducing pain, easing inflammation, improving circulation, and restoring balance to the body’s energy systems.
+TCM approaches such as acupuncture, herbal medicine, cupping, and gua sha can be used individually or in combination to support tissue healing and enhance recovery.

 Disclaimer: